nartc/tnc/src/content/blogs/macbook-dev-env.md

 ```

-b.
-Theming: You can go to [Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) and pick a theme you like.
+- Theming: You can go to [Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) and pick a theme you like.
 Then edit the following line

 ```shell